sat-wildlife/wildebeest/README.md

 ## YOLO
 YOLO, or 'You Only Look Once', is optimized for real-time object detection.
 This model identifies bounding boxes around objects, which enables the detection of wildebeest as discrete entities within the imagery.
+The code base of YOLO is built with [ultralytics](https://github.com/ultralytics/ultralytics).
+Appreciate the excellent implementations!